-Greek myths were popular in Rome, and around 42 BC, Virgil embellished the Orpheus legends into a romantic fable $\#$. .(d $\#$ It is found in Book Four of .[virgil georgics .] .)d In this version, the father of Orpheus is Apollo.
+Greek myths were popular in Rome, and around 42 BC, Virgil embelished the Orpheus legends into a romantic fable.
+It is found in Book Four of his Georgics.
+In this version, the father of Orpheus is Apollo.
 Now Apollo is one of the worst criminals in the patriarchal takeover.
 He is the one who actually displaced the goddess from the temple at Delphi.
-There is kind of a syncretism in which the goddess is in the process of being replaced by the god.
+We have a kind of a syncretism in which the goddess is in the process of being replaced by the god.
 Apollo, when he was barely seven months old, got out his bow and arrows and slew Python, the serpent of the goddess, the oracle at Delphi.

 Virgil's story is the first of the Orpheus legends in which Euridice appears.
-In it we have courtship and marriage, her death, the daring rescue attempt by Orpheus and so on.
+In it we have courtship and marriage, her death, the daring rescue attempt by Orpheus, and so on.
 The whole story is long, but Orpheus and Euridice are only mentioned in a portion of about 75 lines.
-The rest is all about Aristeus.
-Aristeus is the brother of Orpheus, and he is the devil personified.
+The rest is all about Aristeus, the brother of Orpheus.
+He is the devil personified.
 Like many Greek and Roman gods, he is a rapist, devoted to male domination.
 He is Apollo's older son, the true heir to the tradition of Apollo, which is to say, the destruction of the goddess.
-So he rapes Euridice and in trying to escape, she steps on the snake, which is an aspect of herself, of course, and is reclaimed, is called back, to her own place: the underground, the unconscious.
+So he rapes Euridice, and in trying to escape, she steps on the snake, which is an aspect of herself, of course, and is called back to her own place: the underground, the unconscious.

 In Virgil you also find Orpheus' end, a violent end at the hands of the Maenads, priestesses of Dionysos.
 The Maenads tore him to pieces.
 The pieces floated down different rivers.
-Not only did they eliminate Orpheus, but also all their husbands, and this is among the oldest aspects of the Orpheus legend.
-What does it mean?
-There are different theories.
-Virgil disposes of this question with a single line, where he says, more or less, Orpheus lost his faith for a moment, perhaps he felt music wasn't good enough.
-He looked back because he just wanted to be sure that she was still there, that they weren't playing a trick on him.
-His tremendous machismo, his courage and his self- confidence weakened.
+Not only they eliminated Orpheus, but also all their husbands, and this is among the oldest aspects of the Orpheus legend.
+What does this mean?
+There are different theories, but Virgil disposes of this question with a single line, where he says, more or less, that Orpheus lost his faith for a moment, perhaps he felt music wasn't good enough.
+He looked back, he just wanted to be sure that she was still there, that they weren't playing a trick on him.
+His tremendous machismo, his courage and self-confidence, weakened.
 That's Virgil's message.

-Now we come to the next version of the legend, after Virgil, by Ovid.
+From Ovid we have the next version of the legend, after Virgil.
 Ovid was born about the same time that Virgil published his version.
 So more or less 25 years later, the young Ovid writes his version of the story.
-And in the book Orpheus: The Metamorhoses of a Myth, there is a line by line comparison of the versions of Virgil and Ovid.
+And in the book Orpheus: The Metamorphoses of a Myth, there is a line-by-line comparison of the versions of Virgil and Ovid.
 The one line of Virgil is replaced by a different theory in Ovid.
 And Ovid's theory occupies 650 lines, fully eight times the length of the entire poem of Virgil!
 In Ovid's version, a love song in praise of boys, there is an interesting kind of misogyny, in which the women are portrayed as being jealous.
 They are being ignored because men have found some way of doing without them.
 That's Ovid's theory on the act of the Maenads.